yangyu-unc2012/MartingaleField.github.io/README.md

 ```
 1. Initialize current as root
 2. While current is not NULL
-   If current has a left child
+   If current does not have a left child
-      a) Make current as right child of the rightmost
-         node in current's left subtree
+      ia) Print current’s data
-      b) Go to this left child, i.e., current = current->left
+      ib) Go to the right, i.e., current = current->right
    Else
-      a) Print current’s data
+      ea) Make current as right child of the rightmost node in current's left subtree
-      b) Go to the right, i.e., current = current->right
+      eb) Go to this left child, i.e., current = current->left
 ```

 Time complexity O(n), space complexity O(1).